htzheng1018/htzheng1018.github.io/_pages/travel.md

         if (error) throw error;

         const visitedProvincesSet = new Set(visited);

+        // --- THE FINAL FIX: Two separate, independent drawing operations ---

-        const visitedCountriesSet = new Set();
+        // 1.
+Determine which countries to draw borders for. const visitedCountriesSet = new Set();
         provinces.features.forEach(function(p) {
           if (visitedProvincesSet.has(p.properties.name) && p.properties.sovereignt) {